 Children who do not receive treatment for ARG are at risk for seizures, brain damage, or coma.

 When we eat food, enzymes help break it down.
 Some enzymes help break down proteins into their building blocks, called amino acids.
-Other enzymes break down these amino acids.
+Other enzymes break down these amino acids further to their base molecules.
 In argininemia (ARG), the enzyme arginase is not working correctly.

 Arginase’s job is to help break down the amino acid arginine and remove ammonia from the body through the urine.
-If your baby has ARG, then his or her body either does not make enough or makes non-working arginase enzymes.
+If your baby has ARG, then their body either does not make enough or makes non-working arginase enzymes.

 When arginase is not working correctly, the body cannot break down arginine correctly or get rid of ammonia in the blood.
 This causes high levels of ammonia and arginine in the blood, which can be dangerous.
-Everyone has some ammonia and arginine in his or her blood, but too much can be toxic.
+Everyone has some ammonia and arginine in their blood, but too much can be toxic.

 ARG is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for ARG, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with ARG is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.